kai-st/comm2216-docs-project/docs/create.md

 ## Create a New Diagram

-1. Now that your Google account has been connected, you'll return to the Draw.io window. **Select** [Create New Diagram].
+Now that your Google account has been connected, you'll return to the Draw.io window.
+You will start with creating a diagram before you will be able to share it.

+1. **Select** [Create New Diagram].
    ![Create new diagram](./assets/newDiagram.png "Create new diagram")

 2. Enter the name of the diagram in the bar beside \_Diagram Name\_.